Running Saxon XSLT Transformations from Ant

 It is possible to run a Saxon transformation from Ant using the standard xslt task, by

-processor and with an appropriate classpath
+using the trax processor and with an appropriate classpath that

 forces Saxon to be selected.
 This can now be used to provide the ability to take advantage